Coastal Day Trips

 While we all love the hustle and bustle of the city, sometimes it is nice to get out a bit further and breath in the sea air.
 The Spencer Hotel is located just an eight-minute walk from Connolly station meaning you can hop on the Dart and be in a number of coastal villages and towns before you know it.
 We have picked our favourite coastal daytrips below:

-Just around the corner you can take a swim Ireland’s most famous swimming spot, the forty foot, once a men’s only swimming spot but thankfully that tradition is long gone.
-On a hot summer’s day, you will see the more adventurous diving into the sea around here.
+Just around the corner, you can take a swim in Ireland’s most famous swimming spot, the forty-foot, once a men’s only swimming spot but thankfully that tradition is long gone.
+On a hot Summer’s day, you will see the most adventurous diving into the sea around here.

 To book your stay at the Spencer Hotel, click below.